sreemoyee-chatterjee9/RTL_design_and_Synthesis_Workshop/README.md

 - **Violation**:
   If the input data changes too soon after the clock edge (within the hold time), the flip-flop might not latch the intended value.

+---

+### 🔹 Propagation Delay

+- **Definition**:
+  Propagation delay refers to the time it takes for a signal to travel from the **input** of a logic gate or circuit to its **output**, specifically when the output changes from one logic state to another.

+- **Details**:
+  It is the delay between a change at the input and the corresponding change at the output.
+  This delay is typically **measured at the 50% voltage point** of the signal transition (i.e., when the signal crosses half of its full swing).